The Path to Public Service at SEAS

 Journalists Discuss Trump’s Effect on the GOP at Harvard IOP Forum

 (Ed.
 Note--The Crimson does not necessarily endorse opinions expressed in printed communications.
 No attention will be paid to anonymous letters and only under special conditions, at the request of the writer, will names be withheld.
 Only letters under 400 words can who printed because of space limitations.)

-To the Editor of the CRIMSON:
+To the Editors of the Harvard Crimson :